 Let's Talk Carbs.

-Choosing the right carbs can be the difference in weight loss or weight gain.
-The first half of this article talks about how many carbs to aim for in a day.
-The second half has a little bit more ‘science talk’ so feel free to skip that!
+Choosing the right carbs in a healthy diet can be the difference between weight loss or weight gain.
+The first half of this article talks about how many carbs are healthy per day.
+The second half has a little bit more “science talk” so feel free to skip that!

-How your body uses the calories you eat will determine if you gain, maintain or lose weight.
-Strategically eating the proper sources of carbs will manipulate your insulin levels to control short term energy and hunger levels and long term fat storage and body composition.
+How your body uses the calories you eat will determine if you gain, maintain, or lose weight.
+Strategically eating the proper sources of carbs will manipulate your insulin levels to control short term energy, hunger levels, long term fat storage, and body composition.

 Whats the right amount of carbs?